Allen's swamp monkey

 The Allen's swamp monkey (Allenopithecus nigroviridis) is a species of Old World monkey and the only member of the genus Allenopithecus.
 Phylogenetically, it is a sister clade to the guenons, but differs in dentition and habits.

 Allen's swamp monkey was named after American zoologist Joel Asaph Allen.

 Range

-Allen's swamp monkey lives in the Congo Basin, in the Republic of Congo and in the west of the DRC.
+Allen's swamp monkey lives in the Congo Basin, the Republic of Congo, the west of the DRC, and Cameroon.
 It was recorded from Dzanga-Sangha Special Reserve in the Central African Republic in 2016.